postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 ## Roles in Postman

-As a team admin, you have the power to define Postman access at the team, workspace, collection, and API level.
-You can utilize Postman's role-based access control system to limit visibility of team resources, define your development workflow, and provide access to administrative and billing personnel.
-You can manage access by individual, or, if you are on a [Postman Enterprise plan](https://www.postman.com/pricing), with [user groups](/docs/administration/managing-your-team/user-groups/).
+As a team admin, you have the power to define Postman access at the team level.
+You can utilize Postman's role-based access control system to limit visibility of team resources, define your development workflow, and provide access to administrative personnel.
+Team members with the billing role can modify who else has billing roles at the team level.

+Workspace admins can modify the admin and collaborator roles for the workspace.
+Editors of particular elements (APIs, collections, environments, monitors, and mock servers) can modify the editor and viewer role on the element.

+With these roles, you and your teammates can manage access for each individual, or, if you are on a [Postman Enterprise plan](https://www.postman.com/pricing), with [user groups](/docs/administration/managing-your-team/user-groups/).

 ### Team roles